CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-12-11-christmas.md

 A fellow Zero Waste Living in Leipzig member, Andrea, is making beautiful (and practical) upcycled origami bags.
 Super zero waste, handmade in Leipzig.
 Check out her [Instagram account](https://www.instagram.com/frauguacamole/) and surprise someone with an origami bag!

 [The Leipzig Recipe Calendar](https://ernaehrungsrat-leipzig.org/rezeptekalender/) (in German) is also a great and local present.
 You can order online or find it in the Zero Waste shops around Leipzig.

+And do not forget shopping second hand is a great way to avoid unnecessary packaging. eBay Kleinanzeigen is a great place to look for presents.

 ### Gift wrapping